Short Analysis #2 (Coordination and Subordination)

 - Khaled Hosseini finished high school.
 He went to Santa Clara University.
 He received a degree in biology.
 After that, he went to medical school.
 He got his medical degree in 1993.

-- Khaled Hosseini finished high school and attended Santa Clara University, receiving a degree in biology; he also went to medical school and received his medical degree in 1993.
+- Khaled Hosseini finished high school and attended Santa Clara University, receiving a degree in biology.
+He then went to medical school and received his medical degree in 1993.

 In this section you will explain why the second version is better than the first in the context of the draft.
 The explanation should include a detailed discussion of the changes, why subordination and/or coordination was better, and some context for the passage.
 It should be at least one well-developed paragraph, if not two.